Glen Orchy, Glencoe and Loch Linnhe Loop, West Coast of the Scottish Highlands.

 Tip: Fill up your tank in Glencoe, mount up and follow the route east towards The Meeting of Three Waters (which is a decent photo stop) and down to Bridge of Orchy.

 - Bridge of Orchy to Dalmally

-Tip: The midges can get pretty bad around here during the warmer months of the year – so you might want to pack a midge net.
-The roads can also be uneven in places so it’s worth slowing it down to enjoy it properly.
+Tip: The midges can get pretty bad around here during the warmer months of the year so close your visor!
+And you might want to pack a midge net if you’re stopping.
+The route can also be uneven in places so it’s worth slowing down to enjoy it properly.